 Dinner favorites are chicken cacciatora, veal scallopine in white wine, lemon butter sauce, fettuccine alfredo with shrimp, or spaghetti and meatballs.
 Or add a side order of meatballs to any order.

-Don’t miss the dessert selection.
-Please, one of each!
+Don’t forget to try something from their dessert selection.
+Please, grab a bite from one of each!
 Limoncello Cake, Cannoli, Tiramasu, New York Cheesecake, or Nutella Cheesecake all hit the spot in this must-try Italian restaurant in Southlake.

 2980 E Southlake Boulevard // 817-748-0100